 Urban and nature hiking

-From the central square you have several options for urban hiking including a walk to the south for D. Pedro V Theatre, St. Lawrence Church, Lilau Square, and beyond to Barra and A-Ma Temple.
+From the central square, you have several options for urban hiking including a walk to the south for D. Pedro V Theatre, St. Lawrence Church, Lilau Square, and beyond to Barra and A-Ma Temple.
 Head north and up the hill to the Macau Museum which is itself worth seeing from Mount Fortress on the hill overlooking the city spread out below.
 You can also walk west to the Inner Harbour area for a serene stroll but one of our favorites is a walk up to Penha Hill.
-The long sweeping roads make for easy an walk and the view from the top of the Chapel of Our Lady of Penha is simply gorgeous.
+The long sweeping roads make for an easy walk and the view from the top of the Chapel of Our Lady of Penha is simply gorgeous.
 On a clear day, you can see all the way up to Taipa, Zhuhai and the rest of Macau.

 A family-friendly environment, Nam Van Lake is popular for those with children.
 There are several cafes and shops lining the edge of this iconic lake that defines the eastern edge of the Macau peninsula.
 Anim’Arte at Nam Van also regularly organizes art exhibits and other events, both for kids and adults.

 Macau is an incredibly walkable city.
 Most interesting areas are within a short walking distance from each other.
-Besides, its free and a great way to explore the city.
+Besides, it’s free and a great way to explore the city.
 We can’t tell you how many times we walked to our destination only to discover a previously unknown café or interesting shop along the way.

 The casinos and resort hotels run free shuttle buses between various locations, including the ferry terminal, airport, the Zhuhai-Macau border, Hotel Lisboa, and other locations on the peninsula and in Cotai.
 If you plan your time well, you can make use of the free bus and get quite close to where you are going.
 That’s one smart move for any thrifty traveler.